Ideographic rune

 Ideographic runes (Begriffsrunen, begreppsrunor, 'term/notion runes') (Note: The German/Swedish prefix Begriff/begrepp, in this sense, can be summorized as: a word, phrase or name for a concept (an understanding, an idea), especially a word carrying a concept; as in: runes carrying a concept rather than a sound, i.e., ideographic runes.) are runes used as ideographs instead of regular letters, that is, instead of representing their phoneme or syllable, they represent their name as a word or term.
 Such instances are sometimes referred to by way of the modern German loanword Begriffsrunen (singular Begriffsrune), but the descriptive term "ideographic runes" is also used.

-Ideographic runes appears to have mainly been used for saving space, but they were also mainly used without inflection.
+Ideographic runes appear to have mainly been used for saving space, but they were also mainly used without inflection.
 Some potential inscriptions might have used such cryptically.
 The criteria for the use of ideographic runes and the frequency of their use by ancient rune-writers remains controversial.
 The topic of has produced much discussion among runologists.
 Runologist Klaus Düwel has proposed two criteria for the identification of ideographic runes: A graphic argument and a semantic argument.